Profits and Gains from Business or Profession (PGBP)

 • Expenditure should be incurred for the purpose of the business.

-• Expenditure done before in respect of setting up of business is not allowed.
+• Expenditure done before setting up the business is not allowed.

-• Expenditure on wear and tear of the capital asset used, ie. Depreciation is allowed at the rates prescribed in Income Tax Act
+• Expenditure on wear and tear of the capital asset used, ie. Depreciation is allowed at the rates prescribed in the Income Tax Act.

-• No expenses in respect of discontinued business are allowed to be deducted.
+• No expenses for discontinued business are allowed to be deducted.

 • Reserves/ provisions for contingencies/ anticipated losses cannot be claimed as a deduction.